surniaulula/wpsso-user-locale/readme.txt

 WPSSO and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).

-= Power-Users / Developers =
+<h3>Power-Users / Developers</h3>

 See the plugin [Other Notes](https://wordpress.org/plugins/wpsso-user-locale/other_notes/) page for information on available filters.

-= Do you use the Polylang plugin? =
+<h3>Do you use the Polylang plugin?</h3>

 If the Polylang plugin is active, the user locale menu will automatically use the correct Polylang language URLs for the current webpage.

-= WPSSO (Core Plugin) Prerequisite =
+<h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO User Locale Selector is an extension for the WPSSO (Core Plugin) &mdash; which creates complete &amp; accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.
+WPSSO User Locale Selector is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.

 == Installation ==

-= Install and Uninstall =
+<h3>Install and Uninstall</h3>

 * [Install the WPSSO UL Plugin](https://wpsso.com/docs/plugins/wpsso-user-locale/installation/install-the-plugin/)
 * [Uninstall the WPSSO UL Plugin](https://wpsso.com/docs/plugins/wpsso-user-locale/installation/uninstall-the-plugin/)

 == Frequently Asked Questions ==

-= Frequently Asked Questions =
+<h3>Frequently Asked Questions</h3>

 * None

 == Other Notes ==

-= Additional Documentation =
+<h3>Additional Documentation</h3>

 * [Developer Resources](https://wpsso.com/docs/plugins/wpsso-user-locale/notes/developer/)
 	* [Filters](https://wpsso.com/docs/plugins/wpsso-user-locale/notes/developer/filters/)